 - a) Roadway items shall be listed on a sheet separate from the Box-Bridge items.
 The sheet name for Roadway items must start with Col. - b) Box-Bridge items shall be listed on a sheet separate from the Roadway items.
-The sheet name for Box Bridge items must start with Box. - c) Alternate Roadway items shall be listed after all of the other roadway items.
-The alternates will be designated in column C as Alternate AA1, Alternate AA2, d) Non-participating items are listed by column as designated on the Proj Data sheet.
+The sheet name for Box Bridge items must start with Box.

-Alternate AA3, Alternate AB1, Alternate AB2, etc. Alternates AA1 would alternate with AA2 and AA3.
+c) Alternate Roadway items shall be listed after all of the other roadway items.
+The alternates will be designated in column C as Alternate AA1, Alternate AA2, Alternate AA3, Alternate AB1, Alternate AB2, etc. Alternates AA1 would alternate with AA2 and AA3.
 AB1 would alternate with AB2, etc.